Published:

 In This Article

-Conventional loan limits for the Seattle metro area went up in 2023, as they have been doing over the past few years with increasing housing prices.
+Conventional loan limits for the Seattle metro area will increase in 2026, much like what they have been doing over the past few years with increasing housing prices.

-Seattle is Seeing Higher Loan Limits in 2023
+Seattle is Seeing The Same Loan Limits in 2026

-Home prices across the Seattle metro area have increased steadily over the past few years.
-Accordingly, the conforming loan limit has steadily increased over the recent past and increased again in 2023.
+Home prices across the Seattle metro area have increased slightly over the past few years.
+Accordingly, the conforming loan limit has been increased for 2026.

-High house prices in and around Seattle have led to an increase in the conforming loan limits for the area for 2023.
+Because of high house prices in and around Seattle, the conforming loan limits for the area for 2026 will increase.

 Explainer: These limits are what separate a normal or “conforming” mortgage loan from a jumbo.
 A conforming loan can be sold to Freddie Mac and Fannie Mae, securitized, and resold to investors.
 A jumbo loan, on the other hand, cannot be sold into that market.
 Qualification requirements are sometimes stricter for those borrowers who are seeking a jumbo loan, due to the amount being borrowed.